About site or app settings

 • Don’t collect data from known crawlers: If turned on, we won’t collect data from known crawlers.
 We don’t collect any data from bots by default.

-• Add crawlers: We’ll block added crawlers along with known crawlers.
-Use a user agent name or full user agent string to define crawlers.
+• Add crawlers: We’ll block these crawlers along with known crawlers.
+Note: Enter a user agent name or a full user agent string to define crawlers.
+Separate with the enter or tab key.
+The crawler definition supports partial strings, but not wildcards or regular expressions.

 SPA

-• Available from 16.19.0 Track page views in a single-page application: If turned on, we’ll record each browser history state change on a page and report it as a page view in reports.
+• Available from 16.19.0 Track page views in a single-page application: If turned on, we’ll capture every change in the browser’s history as a page view.
 Note: If you notice that a page view is recorded twice on a page load, turn on this setting: Tag Manager > Piwik PRO tag (tracking code) > Other options > Track page views manually.
 Tip: For more advanced setups, we recommend using our tracking libraries.

 Session limits